alphagov/transformation-dashboard/_posts/2000-01-14-universal-credit.markdown

   - url     : https://www.youtube.com/watch?v=cHPv3_P7aDQ
     caption : Watch a demonstration of the prototype service built by the Government Digital Service and DWP, delivered in October 2013

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Universal Credit](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#universal-credit).